dsmiles/matillion-task/README.md

 I created some basic test classes for the controller, service and repository levels, but these were not compiling due to problems with dependencies in the POM file.

-However, I was able to recreate the SpringBoot project on my local machine in the evening and fixed those problems (incompatible library versions).
+However, I was able to recreate the Spring Boot project on my local machine in the evening and fixed those problems (incompatible library versions).
 I also forgot to add the `spring-boot-starter-test` to the dependencies (which didn't help).

-## Things to-do
+## Things to-do (Mostly done now)
 1. Move `parseResponse()` from repository class to service class (it's in the wrong location, better separation of concerns, etc) - DONE
 2. Refactor `parseResponse()` into smaller methods as its too complicated (cleaner) - DONE
 3. Add more exception and error handling - DONE